 AquaPure® 3M Water Filters

 3M (formerly Cuno brand) offers a fantastic selection of water filtration products, ideal for filtering the water in your home.
 Choose from systems for small households, through heavy-duty high-flow systems and reduce all those components of water that make it taste and feel bad on your skin - from dirt and rust, to odor and chlorine, these systems have what it takes to make your water better for your family.
 Looking for more water filtration products?
-Click here
+Click onto our page

 SUPER SALE!
 All of the filter cartridges on this page are on sale (while supplies last)

 Q. "What is a micron rating?"

 A. The average size of the openings between pieces of the filter media are represented in microns.
 For example, a 40-micron filter has larger openings than a 5-micron filter.
 Consequently, the 40-micron filter element will let larger particles pass through the filter than the 5-micron element.

 As a general rule, the smaller micron rating for a filter is better, but as with most everything, there is a trade-off.
 Flow capability usually drops off as the micron rating gets smaller.
 To overcome this, low micron-rating filters must have larger elements to keep from sacrificing precious flow.